Amatov1992/Amatov1992/README.md

 - 👯 I’m looking to collaborate on Salesforce
 - 🤔 I’m looking for help with coding
 - 💬 Ask me about Salesforce formulas and flows
-- 📫 How to reach me: Linkdin
+- 📫 How to reach me: Linkdin, Instagram, Facebook
 - 😄 Pronouns: **Nurgazy**
 - ⚡ Fun fact: I am single)